roumail/markdown-cv/index.md

 ## Summary

-Experienced data scientist with an expertise in working on data products that have a machine learning focus.
-I am able to play a dynamic role between data scientist/machine learning engineer and data engineer given the needs of the project.
-I am passionate about adopting development best practices wherever possible and am comfortable working in an ambiguous and fast changing environment, laser focused on delivering user requirements in an agile manner.
+Experienced python developer with an expertise in working on data products, especially those that have a machine learning/AI focus.
+I am well versed in the different phases of an AI project, from extracting data from source systems, to designing and implementing ETL processes and training machine learning models.
+I have developed numerous python packages and adopt software best practices to the extent possible.
+I am comfortable working in an ambiguous and fast changing environment, laser focused on delivering user requirements in an agile manner.

 ## Education